danvet/danvet.github.io/_posts/2023-07-28-eoss-prague-locking-engineering.md

 tags:
 - Conferences
 ---
-EOSS in Prague was great, lots of hallway track, some good talks, good food, excellent [tea at meetea](https://www.meetea.cz/) - first time I had proper tea in my life, quite an experience.
+EOSS in Prague was great, lots of hallway track, good talks, good food, [excellent tea at meetea](https://www.meetea.cz/) - first time I had proper tea in my life, quite an experience.
 And also my first talk since covid, pack room with standing audience, [apparently one of the top ten most attended talks per LF's conference